 Once installed, update your repository list.

-Next, install the 5.15 generic Linux kernel drivers by executing the following command.
+Next, install the 5.15 Linux kernel drivers using the generic or low-latency options.

 Once complete, you will need to reboot your system for the new kernel to be fully activated.